hungcq/knowledge-repo/IT/aws/solution-architect-associate/review.md

   - io1/io2.
 Which IOPS to use.
 Max IOPS.
   - stl
   - scl
-- -> Which can be used as boot volume
+- -> Which can be used as boot volume (also Instance Store)
 - *EBS multi-attach: which volume type, limit, use case highlight
 - EBS encryption: where, how to encrypt unencrypted volume
 - EFS: def, scope, compatibility